Notion AI

 Can Notion AI browse the internet?

-No, Notion AI does not have access to the internet.
-It can only use the data it has been trained on, the context you provide in your prompt and the page content where you run the Notion AI command.
+Yes, on your Home Page in Notion, you can choose between different AI models (GPT-4.1, Claude Sonnet 4, Claude Opus 4).
+They exclude your workspace and retrieve data which it was trained on and from the web.
+The same is true for the research mode.
+In all other contexts, it can only use the data it has been trained on, the context you provide in your prompt and the page content where you run the Notion AI command.

 How to turn off Notion AI?